-New Jersey law allows a waiver of right to inherit an estate of a deceased spouse.
-A widow’s premarital waiver of an elective share to the Estate of her late husband will however be voided after lawsuits are filed when the underlying premarital contract is found unenforceable.
+New Jersey law allows a spouse to waive his or her right to inherit the estate of a deceased spouse.
+A spouse’s premarital waiver to the Estate of his/her late spouse will be voided, however, when the underlying premarital contract is found unenforceable.

 Often there are conflicts between a step-parent and the children of the deceased parent.
-The issues involve the enforceability of the steps-parents’ rights to inherit a portion of his/her late husband’s estate, even though she had waived her rights to the estate before marriage.
+The issue often involves a remorseful spouse and the enforceability of his or her right(s) to inherit a portion of their late spouse’s estate even though each spouse had waived their right(s) to the estate before marriage.

-Under New Jersey Law, because of the requirements of N.J.S.A.
+Under New Jersey Law and N.J.S.A.
 3B:8-10 and N.J.S.A.
-37:2-30, if a premarital agreement cannot be enforced then a waiver of rights is unenforceable.
+37:2-30, if a premarital agreement cannot be enforced then a waiver of rights is also unenforceable.

-Fredrick P. Niemann, Esq. of Hanlon Niemann, a central New Jersey law firm commented that a married person needs to exercise extreme caution and adherence to both form and substance who contemplate second and/or successive marriages and who want to protect their estate for the benefit of their children.
+Fredrick P. Niemann, Esq. of Hanlon Niemann, a central New Jersey law firm commented that a married person needs to exercise extreme caution and adherence to both form and substance when contemplating a second and/or successive marriage if he or she wants to protect their estate for the benefit of their children.
 Mr. Niemann cautions that without a carefully prepared pre-marital agreement, “Older, financially successful men and women must be aware of the significant, almost enormous risks to them should the marriage fail.
 By consulting with a qualified New Jersey Estate Planning attorney, the individual can take meaningful steps to protect their life’s savings for the benefit of all who are intended to receive it.”